News and blog banners

 1. Save Money

-Board books aren’t cheap.
-The average cost is around $5-7 per book.
-And if you have more than one kid, costs add up quickly.
+And if you have more than one kid, costs add up FAST.

-And don’t feel bad if your homemade board books get ripped or destroyed.
+Don’t feel bad if your homemade board books get ripped or destroyed.
 Just make another!
 You can’t beat the price.

 2. Personalize Them